iso13/Evisort_codingChallenge/README.md

 Clone the repo and push up your changes and share link.

 Using an automation framework of your choice.
+Preferably leveraging Cucumber.

 Create a branch and name it with your "{firstname_lastname}_evisort_challenge" Make sure to update your README to show how to run your scripts